uesleibros/wasabi/docs/ERRORS.md

 ### ERR_WSA_STARTUP_FAILED (1)

 **What happened:** `WSAStartup` returned a non-zero value.
 The Winsock subsystem could not be initialized.

 **Common causes:**

-- Corrupted Winsock installation
+* Corrupted Winsock installation.
-- Antivirus or security software blocking socket initialization
+* Antivirus or security software blocking socket initialization.
-- Extremely rare on modern Windows
+* Extremely rare on modern Windows.

 **What to check:**

-- Run `netsh winsock reset` from an elevated command prompt and reboot
+* Run `netsh winsock reset` from an elevated command prompt and reboot.
-- Verify no security software is interfering with network initialization
+* Verify no security software is interfering with network initialization.

 ```vb
 ' Example error output